Creative Writing Faculty

 A Fellow of the Royal Society of Literature, the American Academy of Arts and Sciences and the American Academy of Arts and Letters, Paul Muldoon was given an American Academy of Arts and Letters award in literature for 1996.
 Other recent awards are the 1994 T. S. Eliot Prize, the 1997 Irish Times Poetry Prize, the 2003 Pulitzer Prize, the 2003 Griffin International Prize for Excellence in Poetry, the 2004 American Ireland Fund Literary Award, the 2004 Shakespeare Prize, the 2005 Aspen Prize for Poetry, and the 2006 European Prize for Poetry.
 He has been described by The Times Literary Supplement as "the most significant English-language poet born since the second World War."

-His fifteenth collection of poetry, Joy in Service on Rue Tagore, will appear in April 2024.
+His fifteenth collection of poetry, Joy in Service on Rue Tagore, was published by FSG and Faber and Faber in September 2024.

 NEWS + LINKS